aneeshdurg/what_is_a_filesystem/_pages/10-mounting.md

 What do we need to store to describe a regular file (i.e. not a directory)?

 + At a minimum we need to store data.
-(We can use strings since javascript strings can store null bytes)
+(We can use arrays of chars for easy use)
 + We've also learned that permissions are also useful to have.
 + Keeping track of the number of links let's us implement hard links and unlinking
 + We want to keep track of atim, mtim, and ctim.
 (Make sure to initialize all time field to `Date.now()`)